10 Ways to Avoid a Gout Flare-Up

 Gout—if you've had it once, you don't want to have it again.
-This painful joint condition can often times be avoided, if you're careful about what you eat and what you do.
-We've got 11 tips to help you avoid a gout recurrence.
+Luckily, this painful joint condition can often be avoided, if you're careful.
+We've got 10 tips to help you avoid a gout recurrence.

-The National Institutes of Health say that, "Gout is a kind of arthritis that occurs when uric acid builds up in blood and causes joint inflammation."
-Uric acid is a byproduct leftover after the body metabolizes purines, which are present in certain foods and drinks.
+"Gout is a kind of arthritis that occurs when uric acid builds up in blood and causes joint inflammation," according to the National Institutes of Health.
+Uric acid is a byproduct leftover after the body metabolizes substances called purines, which are present in certain foods and drinks.
 Most of the time, purines pass out of the body in urine, but when the body gets too much or can't get rid of it properly, the result is gout.

 The NIH says there are two types of gout: